Massive Double Copy in the High-Energy Limit: Double Copy in the Eikonal Limit

 In 4d, it has been shown that the ladder and cross-ladder diagrams for massive particles of arbitrary spin, which are expected to dominate in the eikonal limit, re-sum in impact parameter space \cite{Hinterbichler:2017qyt}.
 The eikonal $2-2$ amplitude to all loop orders is given by

 where the eikonal phase reads

-with $\mathcal{M}^{\text {eik }}_{4}\left(s, \vec{q}^{2}\right)$ the 4-point, tree level scattering amplitude given by the t-channel graph in the eikonal limit.
-Furthermore, this phase can be expressed in terms of the square of 3-point amplitudes by applying a BCFW-like shift.\\
+with $M_{\text{tree}}(s,t=-(\vec{q})^2)$ the 4-point, tree level scattering amplitude given by the t-channel graph in the eikonal limit.
+Furthermore, this phase can be expressed in terms of the square of 3-point amplitudes by applying a BCFW-like shift.
+We prove the eikonal resummation for topologically massive theories in appendix \ref{ap:eikonal res}.
+For TMG $M_{\text{tree}}$ is given as \be M_{\text{tree}}(s,t=-(q^y)^2)=\frac{ -i\kappa^2 s^2 m }{ 2(q^y)^2(q^y+i m)}. \ee

-Here we will show that \eqref{eq:M eikonal2} and \eqref{eq:delta eikonal2} are valid in topological massive gravity by following the same steps as in \cite{Hinterbichler:2017qyt}.
-Assuming that only ladder diagrams contribute, the $n-1$ loop integrands are obtained by multiplying $n$ factors of two graviton-scalar-scalar vertices, contracted with a graviton propagator, together with scalar propagators, see figure \ref{box}.